-- 1 Understanding the consumers' current hand washing habits when and where do people wash their hands, do they use soap, what is the water source, etc. - 2 Identifying incentives that might persuade people to adopt new handwashing habits stressing values that relate to their health. - 3 Designing a message that appeals to the consumer's needs, wishes and values. - 4 Employing a variety of methods to convey the message.
+- 1 Understanding the consumers' current hand washing habits when and where do people wash their hands, do they use soap, what is the water source, etc. - 2 Identifying incentives that might persuade people to adopt new handwashing habits - stressing values that relate to their health. - 3 Designing a message that appeals to the consumer's needs, wishes and values. - 4 Employing a variety of methods to convey the message.53

 Children, as "agents of change," play a vital role in successful handwashing campaigns.
-Often the most open, and energetic adopters of new ideas, children can exert tremendous influence on their parents and siblings.
-They also represent the greatest need because they suffer the most from diarrheal and respiratory diseases, thus constituting the most appropriate objective of a handwashing campaign.
+Often the most open, and energetic adopters of new ideas, children can exert tremendous influence on their parents and siblings.54 They also represent the greatest need because they suffer the most from diarrheal and respiratory diseases, thus constituting the most appropriate objective of a handwashing campaign.

-In order for handwashing campaigns to be effective, children need facilities for washing their hands with soap and water.
+Children can be engaged in several ways.
+For example, an initiative conducted by Plan International USA included a life-size version of the Snakes and Ladders board game that incorporated health and hygiene messages for school children.
+Among the kids that participated, hand washing with soap increased from 24 percent to 96 percent and latrine use rose from 28 percent to 88 percent.
+Another approach tried in Bangladesh - literal whistle-blowing - resulted in a 90 percent decrease of open defecation in some community areas.
+Children would blow whistles every time they caught a classmate defecating in a field.
+This effort also inspired the construction of more toilets in the community.55 In order for handwashing campaigns to be effective, children need facilities for washing their hands with soap and water.
 In far too many schools and homes, neither is readily available.
-One simple and low-cost technology is the Tippy Tap, a "low-tech" but highly effective footoperated can-and-string water tap that can be constructed with local materials and easily maintained.
-Such locally appropriate solutions promote immediate adoption.
+One simple and low-cost technology is the Tippy Tap, a "low-tech" but highly effective foot-operated can-and-string water tap that can be constructed with local materials and easily maintained.
+Such locally appropriate solutions promote immediate adoption.56